 CLI command Description ike-version Specify the IKE protocol version, 1 or 2. keylife Specify the time (in seconds) to wait before the Phase-1 encryption key expires.
 The valid range is 20 -172800. proposal Specify Phase-1 proposal.
-Dhgrp Select one of the following DH groups: 1 2 5 14 interface Use either of the following: • lo • eth1/lte1/lte2 Note: The names of the LTE interfaces vary depending on the hardware, as explained below: • eth1 (for FEX 40D-AMEU) • lte1 (for FEX 201E and 211E) • lte1 or lte2 (for FEX 212E) type Select a remote gateway type: staticddns remote-gw Specify the IPv4 address of the remote gateway's external interface. remotegw-ddns Specify the domain name of the remote gateway, e.g., xyz.DDNS.com. authmethod Select an authentication method: • psk (pre-shared key)
+Dhgrp Select one of the following DH groups: 1 2 5 14 interface Use either of the following: • wan • eth1/lte1/lte2 Note: The WAN interface is only available on 2xxE devices.
+The names of the LTE interfaces vary depending on the hardware, as explained below: • lte1 (for FEX-201E and 211E) • lte1 or lte2 (for FEX-212E) type Select a remote gateway type: • static • ddns remote-gw Specify the IPv4 address of the remote gateway's external interface. remotegw-ddns Specify the domain name of the remote gateway, e.g., xyz.DDNS.com. authmethod Select an authentication method: psk(pre-shared key) signature psksecret Specify the pre-shared secret created when configuring the VPN client. certificate set certificate <local-cert-name> Specify the name of local signed personal certificates.
+This entry is only available when authmethod is set to signature.
+You can enter the names of up to four signed personal certificates for the FortiExtender unit.
+The certificates must have already been installed on the FortiExtender before you are trying to enter them here.</local-cert-name> peer set peer <ca-cert-name> This is the name of the CA certificate used to constrain that the peer certificate is issued by it or its sub-CA. This entry is available only when authmethod is set to signature.
+The certificates must have already been installed on the FortiExtender before you are trying to enter them here.</ca-cert-name>

-CLI command Description

-• signature

-psksecret Specify the pre-shared secret created when configuring the VPN client.

-Localid Specify the local ID.

-peerid Accept the peer ID.